Boa Constrictor Temperatures & Heating Requirements

 Radiant Heat Panel (RHP)

 Heat panels act like heat lamps without the bulb.
-These are definitely the most expensive of the 3 heating options we recommend, but can be well worth the investment if you’re struggling to maintain optimal ambient (air) temps in a large enclosure.
+They’re not suitable for use as a primary heat source because they only produce Infrared-C, but they can be great for maintaining good ambient temps.
 Unlike heat pads, these are installed on the ceiling of the enclosure for natural heat, which radiates down to create a zone of warmth on one side of the enclosure.
 Make sure to connect your radiant heat panel to a proportional thermostat (not thermometer — and yes, there’s a difference) to maximize the RHP’s lifespan as well as make sure it doesn’t accidentally get too hot.

 Heat tape is a heating element in the shape of a long cord that can be distributed however you want under/around the enclosure.
 Handy, right?
 It used to be very popular with snake enthusiasts (and still is with breeders) because of this convenient feature.
 Heat pads and mats are installed on the bottom of an enclosure to warm the substrate above.
 These are also very popular with snake enthusiasts.
 However, they tend to struggle when used with wood enclosures or a thick substrate layer, and fail to affect air temperatures.